What is a Customer Satisfaction Score (CSAT)?

-Customers will receive a survey asking if they were happy or satisfied with the service they received, which they can respond positively or negatively to.
+Customers will receive a survey asking if they were happy or satisfied with the service they received, to which they can respond positively or negatively.
 The customer chooses their response on a scale from bad (or not satisfied) to good (or satisfied).

 To calculate the CSAT score, subtract the % of customers who were unhappy from 100%.